Our top pick for

 TTM: trailing 12 months

-There are currently 1.1 million Universal Technical Institute shares held short by investors – that's known as Universal Technical Institute's "short interest".
-This figure is 8.2% down from 1.2 million last month.
+There are currently 512,412 Universal Technical Institute shares held short by investors – that's known as Universal Technical Institute's "short interest".
+This figure is 7.8% up from 475,543 last month.

 There are a few different ways that this level of interest in shorting Universal Technical Institute shares can be evaluated.